R-Type Delta: Reception

+R-Type Delta received favorable reviews according to the Review aggregation website GameRankings.
+Tom Russo of NextGen said that the game was, "Overall, a fantastic looking effort, but proof that the gameplay limits of this genre will soon relegate all 2D shooters to classic collections."
+In Japan, Famitsu gave it a score of 34 out of 40.
+GamePro called it "an excellent time-waster, full of tasty eye-candy and time-tested blasting goodness."

-R-Type Delta received positive reviews from critics, who generally praised its addictive gameplay and detailed graphics.
-Electronic Gaming Monthly reviewer Che Chou described the game as "the best R-Type [title] ever", while Peter Bartholow of GameSpot commented, "If there's one PlayStation shooter to own, R-Type Delta is that shooter."
+Electronic Gaming Monthly reviewer Che Chou described the game as "the best R-Type [title] ever", while Peter Bartholow of GameSpot said of the Japanese import, "If there's one PlayStation shooter to own, R-Type Delta is that shooter."
 The game's graphics were highlighted for their diversity, colors, details, and complex polygon models, with GameSpot noting that each enemy offers unique explosions and attacks.
-The publication also praised the "top-notch" and dynamic soundtrack for giving the game "a catchy fusion of rock and techno that changes with the game's surroundings."
+The publication also praised the "top-notch" and dynamic soundtrack for giving the game "a catchy fusion of rock and techno that changes with the Japanese import's surroundings."

 Although the gameplay was praised for being both hard and rewarding, some reviewers found it unnecessarily difficult and frustrating.
-GameSpot highlighted the game's different ships, stating that each offers a strategic use of their weapons and abilities.
-Edge, however, noted the lack of innovation, concluding: "Delta's central gameplay remains a product of the '80s.
+GameSpot highlighted the Japanese import's different ships, stating that each offers a strategic use of their weapons and abilities.
+Edge, however, noted the lack of innovation in the same Japanese import, concluding: "Delta's central gameplay remains a product of the '80s.
 Your performance upon entering a new level depends largely on trial and error, and the game is as much a test of memory as it is joypad dexterity.
 As such, it's refreshing and frustrating at the same time [...]
 A fine shoot 'em up."

-Tom Russo reviewed the PlayStation version of the game for Next Generation, rating it three stars out of five, and stated that "Overall, a fantastic looking effort, but proof that the gameplay limits of this genre will soon relegate all 2D shooters to classic collections."
-In 2015, Hardcore Gamer included R-Type Delta on their 200 Best Video Games of All Time.
+In 2015, Hardcore Gaming 101 included the game on the list of the 200 Best Video Games of All Time.